haskell-waargonaut/waargonaut/README.md

 the exact data structure that produced it.
 This includes whitespace such as carriage returns and trailing whitespace.
 There is no loss of information.

+There is also this property, again in pseudocode:

 ```
 print . parse . print = print
 ```